Ty France Player Props: Mariners vs. Cubs

 Ty France At The Plate

-- He ranks 49th in batting average, 75th in on base percentage, and 54th in slugging among the qualified hitters in MLB.
+- He ranks 21st in batting average, 43rd in on base percentage, and 54th in slugging among qualifying hitters in MLB action.

-- France will look to extend his eight-game hitting streak.
-He's batting .261 in his last outings.
+- France is batting .333 during his last outings and is on a nine-game hitting streak.

 - He has gone deep in one game this year.

-- France has driven in a run in four games this year (36.4%), including one multiple-RBI game.
+- In five games this season (41.7%), France has picked up an RBI, including two games with multiple runs batted in.

-- In eight games this season (72.7%), he has scored, including multiple runs twice.
+- He has scored in nine games this year (75.0%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.